NixOS/nixos-hardware/dell/inspiron/14-5420/README.md

 `thermald` is used to achieve better thermal behaviour

 ##### TLP
 TLP is a battery power optimizer for laptops.
-You may enable it with `services.tlp.enable = true;`, however, please note that it may conflict with GNOME's power management.
-Enabling TLP may require additional configurations.
+It is enabled by default, however, since it conflicts with power-profiles-daemon which is GNOME's power management system, TLP will not be installed with if power-profiles-daemon or a recent version of GNOME is present.